ikeem12/Web_BarberClassiCut/README.md

 * Security: The implementation of authentication and authorization ensures that sensitive data is protected.

 ## EER Diagram
-you can see EER Diagram of the database in the following link: EER Diagrama_web_BarberClassiCut.pdf
+you can see EER Diagram of the database in the following link: [EER Diagrama_web_BarberClassiCut.pdf] (./EER Diagrama_web_BarberClassicCut.pdf
+)